 Crossover toe is frequently seen with bunions, a longer second toe than big toe, an unstable arch, or a tight calf muscle.

 Overlapping toes are a deformity of the toes, characterized by one toe lying on top of an adjacent toe.
 The fifth toe (smallest) is the most commonly affected, but it also appears in the second toe.
-It most commonly appears in newborns, and is thought to develop in the womb, possibly due to the position of the fetus.
+Overlapping toes most commonly appear in newborns, and is thought to develop in the womb, possibly due to the position of the fetus.

 Underlapping toes is a deformity which involves the fourth and fifth toes.
 Seen in patients of all ages, its exact cause is unknown, but is thought to be caused by an inherited trait in the structure of the foot.